-- 10.4 Appropriate arrangements in place for the receipt and opening of (See Rule 28.1) quotes and Tenders between £5,000 to £30,000. - (See 10.5 Officers independent of the procurement process are appointed to be responsible for the receipt, safekeeping, opening and recording of all Tenders between £30,000 and £75,000 received by the Department ("Tender Receipt Officers") and a Tender Register is maintained which sets out clearly who these officers are.
+- 10.4 Appropriate arrangements in place for the receipt and opening of - (See Rule 28.1) quotes and Tenders between £5,000 to £30,000.

+10.5 Tenders with a value estimated over £30,000 should be addressed to the Business Support hub who will responsible for the receipt, safekeeping opening and recording of the tender responses.
+The officer issuing the tender must liaise with the Business hub to schedule the opening of the tender.